lukelabs/analog-synthesizer-panels/README.md

 ## More information

-[My blog](https://lukelabs.com) contains more details on [how you can create your own synthesizer front panels with Sketch](https://lukelabs.com/2019/03/23/how-to-design-a-synthesizer-front-panel-using-sketch/).
+- [My blog](https://lukelabs.com) contains more details on [how you can create your own synthesizer front panels with Sketch](https://lukelabs.com/2019/03/23/how-to-design-a-synthesizer-front-panel-using-sketch/).
+- You can see my current build progress over on [the LukeLabs.com Instagram page](https://www.instagram.com/lukelabsdotcom/).

 ## Questions